changminbark/Company-Sentiment-AI/README.md

 For the automated function (if I am to implement it), I will use Cron.

+NOTE: I might just make both types of scrapers (just for the experience) after finishing the second part (analyzer).

 ## Second Part (Analyzer)

 I will test whether a classification model (like SVC, KNearestNeighbors, DecisionTree, RandomForest, etc.)or an AI